The amount of characters seen during Songs of War is so huge that they've had to split into different pages:

 - Screw the Rules, I'm Doing What's Right!: Rather than giving the egg back to the Etherea guard, it was implied that she wanted to keep it (at first anyway).
 She relentlessly hunts down Jalkar and Grim instead of alerting Etherea after they stole the egg because it would've taken too long for Etherea to react, and she and Sam could track them down while their trail was still fresh.

-- Secretly Selfish: It's heavily implied that she wanted some sort of adventure, to be more than a farmer, and to have the Dragon Stone, and to do this, she decided to relentlessly hunt down Jalkar and Grim.
+- Secretly Selfish: It's heavily implied that she wanted some sort of adventure, to be more than a farmer, and to have the Dragon Stone.
+To do this, she decided to relentlessly hunt down Jalkar and Grim.
 The events of Episode 9 really put this into her perspective.

-- Strong as They Need to Be: Abbigail has been a farmer her whole life, and she had no combat experience.
-Despite this, she is able to defeat Grim, a feared "Reaper" who is able to take on multiple powerful trained Voltaris and armored guards at a time (He was weakened at the time and made a mistake, however).
+- Strong as They Need to Be: Maybe.
+Abbigail has been a farmer her whole life, and she had no known combat experience.
+Despite this, she is able to defeat Grim, a feared "Reaper" who is able to take on multiple powerful trained Voltaris and armoured guards at a time (He was weakened at the time and made a mistake, however, which cost him the fight).
 She is also able to dodge Grim and Jalkar's attacks relatively well, land hits, and even disarm Jalkar (Who also did what Grim did) in a 1 on 1 melee combat.
-After Jalkar attacked Abbigail and Sam pulled Jalkar off the cliff to save her and died from the fall, Abbigail managed to kill Jalkar with her bow, partially due to her anger at Sam's death.
+After Jalkar attacked Abbigail and Sam pulled Jalkar off the cliff to save her and died from the fall, Abbigail managed to kill Jalkar with her bow.
+(This is justifiable however, as Jalkar was trying to run off with the Dragon Egg, leaving himself exposed to Abbigail's arrows, and after being shot twice, he didn't have the strength to stand, let alone fight.
+It is also possible that Abbigail has trained her archery skills in secret, given her accuracy is at such a high level.)

 - Tranquil Fury: She simply gives an enraged expression, before firing several arrows at Jalkar to enact Revenge for Sam.